 The host rock is described to have 50-80% cordierite.
 The occurrence lies 0.5-mile west of Ragged Top Mountain in a belt 0.3 to 1.2 miles (0.5-1.9 km) wide & 6 miles (9.6 km) long.
 The host gneiss is highly foliated, intensely folded and contorted.
 The weathered cordierite was described to have dark brown surfaces that yield to blue or bluish gray massive material on fresh surfaces.
 I was able to obtain small samples of disseminated cordierite along the margin of this deposit.
 All of the cordierite was very high-quality gem material.
 Massive portions of this deposit remain unevaluated for gems and may represent the largest, colored gem deposit in the world.
 This is likely the same deposit described by Sinkankas.

-The deposit is described to be scattered over a few square miles in lenticular to tabular masses in low ridges of metanorite 5 miles long and 0.25 to 1 mile wide.
+The deposit is described to be scattered over a few square miles in lenticular to tabular masses in low ridges of metanorite 5-miles-long and 0.25- to 1-mile-wide.
 Some exposures are described as having 60 to 80% cordierite.
-It was estimated that the combined deposits with strike lengths of 100 feet or more, contained >453,600 tonnes of cordierite In other words, a potential resource of 2.27 trillion carats!
+It was estimated that the combined deposits with strike lengths of 100-feet or more, have >453,600 tonnes of cordierite In other words, a potential resource of 2.27 trillion carats!